ICT Apprenticeships

 Salary Guideline

-For Apprentices that have commenced a programme post 2023, FIT would recommend as a guideline that Apprentices employed under a contract of employment would receive a payment no less than the value of €314 weekly in the first year and €408 weekly in year two.
+For apprentices that have commenced a programme post 2023, FIT would recommend as a guideline that apprentices employed under a contract of employment would receive a payment no less than the value of €314 weekly in the first year and €408 weekly in year two.

 Blue Circle icon man working at computer